-Medical Weight Loss Clinic Complaints – “Another Concern?”
+Medical Weight Loss Center Complaints – “Another Concern?”

 Not every review of Medical Weight Loss Clinic was glowing.
 One stated, “The diet is something anyone at home should already knows how to do or should already know what you should eat to lose weight, such as chicken breast, fruit, veggies, and light on the carbs or whole grain carbs, and lots of water.”

 Another mentioned, “I have not eaten anything but the instructed foods and nothing is working.
 I’m currently looking into other options.”